eonx-com/easy-monorepo/packages/EasyNotification/readme.md

 ### Configuration

-In order to send notifications to EonX Notification service, you need to create a Provider or reuse an existing one, and add the required credentials into your application:
+In order to send notifications using the EonX Notification service, you need to register a Provider within that service.

-- `api_key`: The API key you can retrieve from the EonX Notification service
-- `api_url`: The URL of the Eonx Notification service you're willing to use
-- `provider`: Your Provider External ID from the EonX Notification service
+Once the Provider created, set the API URL the Provider is registered against and keep the Provider API key and external ID handy as they will be required to send messages.

+See the configuration section for your framework of choice. (coming soon...)

 <br>